Menu

 Hurricanes Helene and Milton

-Our NHR volunteers provided remote and in-person assistance to museums, historic sites, and artists in the Asheville region whose collections were damaged by flooding.
+NHR volunteers also provided remote and in-person assistance to museums, historic sites, and artists in the Asheville region whose collections were damaged by flooding.
 Thanks to strong Alliance for Response regional response teams under the auspices of Cultural Resources Emergency Support Team (CREST) that had previously received training and microgrant support from FAIC, local responders where able to take the lead on outreach and response efforts.